StateTagApps/vue/README.md

 [Go to http://StateTagApp.com for developer information, training, and licensing.](https://StateTagApp.com)

-As a trained developer you will be able to register and issue licenses.
+As a trained developer you will be able to register and issue project licenses to yourself and your clients.